-Furthermore from the Table 3, the average crack width generated after the failure of the struts was the lowest in bamboo reinforced column (83.64% that of steel) and highest in rattan reinforced struts (169.69% that of steel).
+Furthermore from Table 3, the average crack width generated after the failure of the struts showed that bamboo reinforced strut was 16.36% lower than that of steel and rattan reinforced struts was 58.9% higher than that of steel.
 Since cracking is an undesirable property in reinforced concrete, it follows that in terms of cracking, bamboo performed more efficiently than steel and rattan cane was the least efficient.
+The crack width of both steel and bamboo reinforcement is within the acceptable values by some codes like BS 8110.
+But that of rattan cane is above the acceptable value, this shows that under excessive loads, the crack width formed in rattan cane reinforced struts will encourage the ingress of water which may reduce the strength of the reinforcement (rattan cane) over time.